Empathetech-LLC/empathetech_flutter_ui/README.md

 Thankfully, EFUI's got you covered there too!
 Check out the...
 * [Responsive Widgets](./lib/src/classes/responsive-design/): Widgets that aid in building responsive UI/UXs
-* [Accessibility Widgets](./lib/src/classes/accessibility/): Widgets with streamlined semantics and/or Widgets that adapt to accessibilty flags, like `EzDominantHandSwitch`
+* [Accessibility Widgets](./lib/src/classes/accessibility/): Widgets with streamlined semantics and/or Widgets that adapt to accessibility flags, like `EzDominantHandSwitch`

 and even extension packages, like [efui_video_player](https://github.com/Empathetech-LLC/efui_video_player)!